material-motion/material-motion/starmap/specifications/streams/connections/ReactiveProperty-observation.md

 ---
 layout: page
-title: Property observation
+title: ReactiveProperty observation
 status:
   date: December 13, 2016
   is: Draft
 knowledgelevel: L3
 library: streams
 depends_on:
-  - /starmap/specifications/streams/connections/Property
+  - /starmap/specifications/streams/connections/ReactiveProperty
 ---

-# Property write observation feature specification
+# ReactiveProperty write observation feature specification

-This is the engineering specification for observing `Property` writes.
+This is the engineering specification for observing `ReactiveProperty` writes.

 ## Overview

-This feature outlines the mechanisms by which an entity can observe changes made to a property.
+This feature outlines the mechanisms by which an entity can observe changes made to a reactive property.

 This spec assumes that you are using **scoped** properties.

 ## Examples

-*Observing changes to a spring's destination property*
+*Observing changes to a spring's destination reactive property*

 ```swift
 let subscription = spring.destination.addObserver { destination in